rmhachar/sentiment_analysis/README.md

 # sentiment_analysis
-Basic tutorial for sentiment analysis with the Twitter API
+Basic tutorial for performing sentiment analysis with the Twitter API and creating an interactive UI with Shiny.